+Health Promotion

-Health Promotion Staff contact: Ms Jan Ritchie CP10 S1, S2 L2
+CP10 S1, S2 L2

 Explores the meaning of health promotion and its role in the field of public health, and provides a forum for discussion on preventive approaches in health care.
 Students study a variety of approaches to promoting health and consider the benefits and disadvantages of each of these within an integrated framework.